shengwen-tw/ursus-flow-firmware/README.md

 # Ursus-flow firmware

-This is Ursus-flow, an velocity estimator for quadrotor liked MAV based on optical flow.
+This is Ursus-flow, an optical flow velocity estimator for Quadrotor.

 ## Demo videos